Esha034/Bike-Sales-Analysis-Dashboard/README.md

 -Which regions perform best in terms of bike sales?

-W-hat business strategies can help improve overall customer conversion?
+-What business strategies can help improve overall customer conversion?

-### The goal was to create a clean, interactive dashboard that provides leadership with instant, real-time insights.
+#### The goal was to create a clean, interactive dashboard that provides leadership with instant, real-time insights.

-# 4. Methodology
+## 4. Methodology

-## 1. Data Cleaning
+### 1. Data Cleaning

 -Checked for missing values, duplicates, and inconsistent formats